 God’s destructive act should be like a fire that burns a forest and flames that scorch the hills.
 He should pursue them as with a powerful storm, terrifying them.

 With their schemes having been frustrated, the enemies would be disgraced, their faces filled with shame.
 Witnessing the defeat of the enemy alliance, other people would be prompted to “seek” God’s name,” suggesting that they would repent of any past opposition and humbly submit to YHWH as the God deserving unqualified obedience.
+(For an explanation of verses 16 through 18 [17 through 19] that does not require interpreting verse 16 to apply to the enemies and then to those witnessing their defeat, see the Notes section.)

 As for the enemies, they should be embarrassed and become horrified, deeply troubled, or dismayed for all time to come.
 With their objective having failed, they should suffer shame and perish, never to rise up again against God’s people.